Four Ways to Reduce Your Breast Cancer Risk

 If you’re already at a healthy weight, stay there.
 If you’re carrying extra pounds, try to shed some.
 There’s evidence that losing weight may lower breast cancer risk.
 One easy goal to get started is to try losing 5% to 10% of your current weight over 6 months.
 For most women, that means dropping just half a pound per week.

 - Exercise regularly.
 Many studies have found that exercise is a breast-healthy habit.
-One study found that women who did as little as 75 to 150 minutes of brisk walking each week had an 18% lower risk of breast cancer.
+As little as 75 to 150 minutes of brisk walking each week has been shown to lower risk.
 Ramping up your exercise routine even more may lower your breast cancer risk even further.

 - Limit alcohol.
 Women who have 2 or more alcoholic drinks a day have about 1½ times the risk of breast cancer compared to women who don’t drink at all.
-That doesn’t mean you can no longer enjoy a glass of wine with dinner.
 Follow the American Cancer Society’s recommendation of no more than 1 drink per day for women and 2 drinks per day for men.
 A single drink amounts to 12 ounces of beer, 5 ounces of wine or 1½ ounces of 80-proof distilled spirits (hard liquor).

 Talk with your doctor about all the options to control your menopause symptoms, and the risks and benefits of each.
 If you do decide to try HRT, it is best to use it at the lowest dose that works for you and for as short a time as possible.